Penn State researchers collaborate to distribute COVID-19 survey globally

 Misinformation and misunderstanding about COVID-19 and how the coronavirus spreads are fueling the pandemic whose death toll has surpassed 100,000 worldwide.
 To assess public perceptions about COVID-19 and identify populations whose behaviors put them at risk of infection, researchers at Penn State released an online survey for the general public.

-The survey, which is anonymous and offered in 20 languages, is available here.
-The first round of data collection will end at midnight EDT April 30.
+The survey, which is anonymous and offered in 20 languages, ended its first round of data collection will end at midnight EDT April 30.

 “As the world takes on the COVID-19 pandemic, the value of good information and the dangers of misinformation have become clear,” said Dr. Robert P. Lennon, an associate professor of family and community medicine at Penn State College of Medicine.
 “In fact, misinformation has always been one of the greatest challenges of pandemic infection.
 Only by understanding public misconceptions, planned compliance with prevention practices like social distancing and preferred information sources can we effectively ensure maximum public participation and minimize the spread of infection.”